chand1012/openai-cf-workers-ai/README.md

 There were a few compromises I had to make in order to create the API.

-The first is that the API does not count tokens, and will always return zero for the `usage` attribute in the return object.
-It will always return it for compatibility reasons, but until tokenization is added for the respective model, we cannot count tokens.
-Each model tokenizes differently, so we can't use tiktoken.
-It may be possible to tokenize using HuggingFace transformers, but that may take too long and not allow free users to deploy the API.
-More investigation is needed.
+The first is that the API does not count tokens properly, and uses a rough estimate of 4 characters per token to guess how many tokens are in the prompt.
+There is no way to count tokens with the current API, so this estimation will have to do until we can count tokens properly.
+This estimation works for most cases where a Llama 2-style or derivative model is used.

 Stop tokens are also non-functional.
 There is no way to specify a stop reason or token with the current API.
 It will be ignored.

 Finally, for simplicity's sake, there is no API key functionality.
 Because the current rate limits (as of 07/10/2023) are rather strict for Cloudflare AI anyways, I decided not to count or limit requests.
 In the future when we can count tokens this may change, or we may limit per request instead of per token.
+This will be determined in the future when we have proper public pricing for Workers AI.

 ## License